Meta-Paleo/Peer-Review-Transparency/manuscript.md

 It is designed to provide a baseline standard for research such that minimum standards of reporting quality are met.

 Individual reviewers can find this useful.
 Journals can also integrate these guidelines into their reviewer policies as part of ensuring that they are faciliating peer review to a sufficient quality standard.

+* If we have appropriate standards for defining quality in peer review, then we no longer need to have secondary and redundant forms of post hoc evaluation based on things like journal brands.

 References